WetHat/rss-tracker/test-vault/reference/The GitHub Blog꞉ Product News and Updates/Introducing GitHub Copilot Extensions꞉ Unlocking unlimited possibilities with ou….md

 tags: []
 ---
 > [!abstract] Introducing GitHub Copilot Extensions: Unlocking unlimited possibilities with our ecosystem of partners by Mario Rodriguez - 2024-05-21T15:27:46.000Z
 > The world of Copilot is getting bigger, improving the developer experience by keeping developers in the flow longer and allowing them to do more in natural language.
-The post Introducing GitHub Copilot Extensions: Unlocking unlimited possibilities...
+The post Introducing GitHub Copilot Extensions: Unlocking unlimited possibilities with our ecosystem of partners appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-05-21-introducing-github-copilot-extensions/).
 For other items in this feed see [[The GitHub Blog꞉ Product News and Updates]].